drdna/iSNPcaller/README.md

 4. Cryptic repeats are masked.
 5. SNPs are called only in the uniquely-aligned regions of each genome.

-As new genomes are generated, they are added to the analysis by simply re-populating the GENOMES directory.
+As new genomes are generated, they are added to the analysis by simply re-populating the GENOMES directory and typing "run".